 But more than that, perhaps it felt like home because it was the place where for the first time in my life, I discovered my true self.
 It was the place where I was unapologetically me, simply because nobody judged me.
 There weren’t any religious nor societal restrictions imposed on me.
 It was liberating.
 It was relieving.

 And then, I got the chance to travel around the country.
 To London, Edinburgh, York, Bath, Winchester.
 To Dorset, Cornwall, Elan Valley, the Cotswolds, and Brecon.
 There are many places that I’ve been to, and many more to see.
 And I’m yearning to see them.

 I miss all these beautiful places and views.
 The rolling hills of Wales with sheeps grazing on them, the thatched roofs of cottages lining the narrow lanes in Dorset, the old churches and cathedrals, and the moors and countrysides that inspired all the literary works by the likes of Emily Brontë and Jane Austen.

 Above all, I miss the everyday things.

 I miss the Sunday long walk followed by lunch at the pub: always the comforting roast with a pint of cider.
-I miss the familiarity of Sainsbury’s (or any supermarket there, really), with its perfect rectangular shape and sensible layout that saved me so much time when I do groceries (I have yet to find a supermarket in Sweden with a sensible and intuitive layout).
+I miss the familiarity of Sainsbury’s (or any supermarket there, really), with its perfect rectangular shape and sensible layout that saved me so much time when I do groceries (I have yet to find a supermarket in Sweden with an intuitive layout).
 I miss the freshly baked pasties at Greggs, with an aroma so tantalizing that you couldn’t not stop and go in when you walk by.
 I miss overhearing the self-deprecating humor and playful banters, and even the (sometimes) frustrating politeness.